 A production schedule expects equipment to run at its optimum speed.
 A machine can have its speed reduced if there are minor issues that can be corrected by the machine’s operator.
 It is important for an operator to realize when a machine is operating below its optimum level as it can have a detrimental effect on the production schedule.

 If a machine is not operating at its optimum level it can produce items that are below the acceptable quality standard and will need to be scrapped or reworked.
 Not only is this a waste of time and resources, but it can also significantly affect the production schedule and customer delivery dates.

 Reduced Speed Operation

 The speed of a piece of equipment is defined by the manufacturer and companies expect that the documented speed is the speed that the machine will operate at.
 However, unless a company calibrates the equipment and verifies that it is operating at the manufacturer’s specification, then there is a possibility that the machine is operating below standard.

 When equipment is set up, there may be some issues with the initial items produced.
 For example, in chemical manufacturing, initial batches may not be of suitable quality.
 Although this setup loss may be included in the production schedule, it does mean a loss of time and resources that could be minimized.

 There are three factors that are used in the calculation of Overall Equipment Effectiveness.
 These are the availability rate, the performance rate, and the quality rate.

 When a company first uses OEE metrics, they can see the efficiency of their equipment.
 They then have the information from which they can set improvement goals for their plant.
-By improving the availability, performance and quality rates, a company can reduce their expenditure on maintenance and raw materials as well as improve their manufacturing capability and customer delivery times.
+By improving the availability, performance and quality rates, a company can reduce its expenditure on maintenance and raw materials as well as improve its manufacturing capability and customer delivery times.

 Updated by Gary Marion, Logistics and Supply Chain Expert.